 A new Mac film festival, a user group community icon, ideas on encouraging Switchers, vendor deals and more are featured in this week’s User Group Report, the Internet radio show hosted by Chuck Joiner, editor of

-the online resource for Mac User Groups (MUGs).
+The MUG Center the online resource for Mac User Groups (MUGs).